Accountability, Transparency & Legal Compliance

 - Bluffton Self Help has a formal conflict of interest policy that meets minimum IRS standards and guidelines and ensures board and staff members adhere to this policy in all dealings.

-- A “whistleblower” policy and system are in place that allows individuals to report misconduct confidentially and without negative consequence for doing so.
+- A “whistleblower” policy and system are in place that allows individuals to report misconduct confidentially and without negative consequences for doing so.

-- Bluffton Self Help has a policy to respect and protect the confidentiality and privacy rights of clients, members, grantees, employees, donors, volunteers, evaluation participants and others in the organization, consistent with applicable law.
-It does not release or disclose information about those individuals or organizations without their specific knowledge, understanding and permission, except as required by law or appropriate standards of organizational transparency.
+- Bluffton Self Help has the policy to respect and protect the confidentiality and privacy rights of clients, members, grantees, employees, donors, volunteers, evaluation participants, and others in the organization, consistent with applicable law.
+It does not release or disclose information about those individuals or organizations without their specific knowledge, understanding, and permission, except as required by law or appropriate standards of organizational transparency.

 - Bluffton Self Help prepares and makes available to the public annually a report that includes information about the mission, programs, basic financial data, board and staff members, and volunteers.